Coronavirus Digest: One death every 15 seconds | DW | 05.08.2020

 Read more: Coronavirus: What you should know about tests

-Figures from the past two weeks, equate to about 247 deaths per hour, or one every 15 seconds, on average.
+Fatality figures from the past two weeks equate to about 247 deaths per hour, or one every 15 seconds, on average.

 Over 18.5 million people have been diagnosed, and some 11 million have recovered.